Xaver Hohenleiter: Crimes

-The first reported incidents attributed to Hohenleiter and his gang, was the torching of a mill close to the village of Betzenweiler on 18 December 1817.
+The first reported incident attributed to Hohenleiter and his gang was the torching of a mill close to the village of Betzenweiler on 18 December 1817.
 The same night they also attempted to burgle the mayor of Neufra's house.
 However, they were disturbed and left without any loot.
 During 1818 they committed several burglaries in the hamlets of Unterweiler and Waldbeuren, both in the vicinity of Ostrach, as well as in Bellamont, robbing the meat of a whole pig, clothes to the value of 10 guldens, more than 10 litres of brandy, 70 pounds of lard and bread worth 39 guldens.
 In 1818 the gang also stole a pig, weighing three hundredweight, from an isolated farmstead near Offingen.
 During this robbery firearms were used to scare off the farmer who wanted to intervene and prevent the loss of his pig.
 A few days later the gang raided an isolated farm, Argenhardter Hof, in the vicinity of Tettnang in order to steal money from an old widow who was rumoured to be in the possession of 500 guldens.
 They threatened the woman to shoot her if she would not surrender the money.
 This having no effect they began to torture the victim by cutting first her clothes with a knife and then beating her up whereupon the woman fainted.
 The gang then proceeded to clear the house of all moveable and easily to carry items, mostly food, brandy, beddings and linen, worth more than 400 guldens.
 Of actual money they only found three Reichsthaler and two guldens.
 The victim was then bound and shoved through a trapdoor into the cellar.
 On hearing that the robbers were departing the woman managed to escape only to be caught by two members of the gang who had stayed behind to guard the retreat of the others, and was once more assaulted, bound and locked up in the cellar.
 Even though the victim freed herself again and managed to alert neighbours of the robbery, the ordeal seemed to have been too much for her so that she died three months later.
 In the autumn of 1818 the gang perpetrated a robbery which was later called the "Theft of the Ox in Boots".
 A farmer had harnessed an ox and a horse to his cart and left them at the edge of a forest whilst trying to retrieve wood from the forest.
 Hohenleiter and Merkle, noticing the unguarded team, untied the ox and, after having led it away some distance, pulled boots over the hooves of the animal not to leave any traces behind.
 In 1819 the gang committed several more burglaries at Hüttenreute, where the booty was 4 hundredweights of meat worth 53 guldens, and at Wendenreute, where they managed to steal goods to the value of 140 guldens: five hundredweights of meat, flour, lard and a tin plate.
 During a burglary in Illwangen the gang's booty was 15 pounds of cheese, bread, brandy, a tablecloth and a pair of boots.
 This summary is not exhaustive and only exemplary of the criminal acts perpetrated by Schwaaz Vere and his partners in crime.